-Phoenix mall reopened after armed robbery causes evacuation
+Mall in west Phoenix evacuated after armed robbery of store

-PHOENIX (AP) - A west Phoenix mall that was evacuated by police after the armed robbery of a store has reopened.
+PHOENIX (AP) - Police have evacuated a west Phoenix mall after an armed robbery of a store.

-Police say the suspects broke glass in a storefront display at a business inside the Desert Sky Mall and then fled the scene Sunday afternoon.

-Police didn’t immediately identify what business was robbed, but it was believed to be a jewelry store.
+There are conflicting reports about shots being fired inside the Desert Sky Mall, but a police spokeswoman says no injuries were reported Sunday afternoon.

-At this time, police say they don’t have a description of the robbery suspects.
+At this time, police say they don’t have a description of the robbery suspect or suspects.

 Sign up for Daily Newsletters